What was known as Café Buonaro’s for more than two decades has re-opened as Bella Familia.

 “We want to continue to offer affordable quality Italian food,” Genovise says.

-Bella Familia easily can host bigger crowds, and the restaurant set-up allows for private party bookings.
+Bella Familia easily can host bigger crowds, and the restaurant set-up allows for private parties.
 Genovise also emphasizes the ample free parking out front.

 Daughter of original owners Ron and Regina Buonaro, Tina Marie Buonaro is staying on as general manager.